Home Improvement

 Also, make sure you write into the tenancy agreement who is responsible for maintaining the garden, as well as precisely what is expected of them.

-There is some debate on whether extensions actually add value to your property.
+There is some debate on whether house extensions actually add value to your rental property.
 It really depends on the planning, the materials used and the purpose of the extension.
 Adding an extra bedroom can greatly increase the value of the house.
 With more bedrooms, you can increase the rent, let to larger families, and even turn the property into an HMO (House in Multiple Occupation).

 A private bathroom is every shared house occupant’s dream!
-So, if the size of the bedroom and your budget allow it, an en suite is one of the great home improvements that add value.
+So, if the size of the bedroom and your budget allow it, an en suite is one of the great rental home improvements that add value.
 It’s also a great selling point to students, and basically, anyone looking for shared accommodation.
 Building an en suite is not too complicated and is a renovation project that doesn’t need to take up much space to be functional.

-Any other selling point that will add value to your property should be considered, especially if it’s worth the investment in the long run.
+Any other selling point that will add value to your rental property should be considered, especially if it’s worth the investment in the long run.
 Some features that you can think about are:

 Now that you know what upgrades add value to a home, it’s time to look in the opposite direction and talk about…